ijeomalouisa/PALMORIA_GROUP_HR/README.md

 ### VIZUALIZATION DASHBOARD

 #### Pointer 1: Gender Distribution in the Organization
-In the overall distribution across genders, by location and by department, A total of 946 employee are working under the company.
+In this overall distribution across genders, by location and by department is found, A total of 946 employee are working under the company.
 The male are 465 (49.15%) of the count, female 441 (46.62%) while the unknown gender are 40 (4.23%).
 This shows that the company tend to employ male than female counterpart as evidenced in the visual below:

 <img width="466" alt="Overall Gender Distribution in Palmoria HR1" src="https://github.com/user-attachments/assets/dea7334e-9bff-4a56-bbfc-b407c57e3e8f" />